Career development and career counselling are the broad areas that are central to the Foundation’s interests.

 News about Grant Applications is provided within 72 hours of the Meeting of the Board of Directors.
 For successful grant applications, a grant letter of agreement, which outlines the disbursement and reporting schedules will be shared and, once agreed upon, signed by both parties.

 The Foundation is very interested in capturing lessons learned from the programs/projects it supports.
 This includes feedback on any obstacles that may have been encountered and project impacts.
 Grant recipients are expected to submit Progress Reports (for multi-year grants) and Final Reports (for single year and multi-year grants).
 We provide templates of the respective grant reports (Progress Report, Final Report for Single Year Grant, and Final Report for a Multi-Year Grant).
 Sample grant reports are also available to provide direction about the type of content we expect to receive in these documents.

-We provide assistance in two ways:
+We provide assistance in three ways:

 - Grant recipients are contacted several weeks before their report is due to be submitted.
 This serves to remind them about the upcoming deadline and provides an opportunity to discuss reporting expectations.

 - Where possible, the Foundation is happy to facilitate connections with others in the Foundation’s network who may be working in similar contexts.
 Grant reports, site visits, or emails/phone calls are great opportunities to bring forth some of these thoughts, which can help Foundation staff to think about who might be appropriate to connect to for further discussion.